 “Is it possible to get perfect waves without heat?” — Alyss Bowen

 Probably not.
-My favourite way to get natural undone waves is when your hair is about 80% dry and you throw it up into a topknot.
+My favorite way to get natural undone waves is when your hair is about 80% dry and you throw it up into a topknot.
 Twist the ponytail completely; then twist it around into a bun and leave the ends out.
 Let it dry completely.
 I love using our mousse prior to doing that; it’s a conditioning mousse, so it’s more about moisture than hold.